BrentOzarULTD/SQL-Server-First-Responder-Kit/sp_AskBrent/sp_askbrent_presentation_notes.md

 # sp_AskBrent Presentation Notes

+## Current To-Dos

+* In the plan cache output, handle encrypted code and plans.
+* Make sure the XML export works for plans.
+(Like if it's called from StackStatus)
+* Bail out of plan analysis if it takes too long, unless @ExpertMode is on.

 ## Presentation Flow

 * Talk about something (not sure if it's typical DBA challenges or what)